mysecureshell/mysecureshell/doc/source/introduction.rst

 * Advanced logging information
 * ACL can be made with IP/Usernam/Groups/VirtualHost/...
 * Confined environments (chroot, which is also available in the latests version of OpenSSH)
+* Restrict users to have sftp only (shell access is disabled by default)
 * And more...

 Which Operating Systems are compatible with MySeucreShell?